This component simplifies the process of connecting salesforce.com's Web service (SOAP) API.

 Instead of the enterprise WSDL used to invoke common operations like insert, update etc, to invoke Apex operations the WSDL corresponding to Apex class must be used.
 This is present in Salesforce dashboard as a link WSDL adjacent to the Apex class at App Setup -> Develop -> Apex Classes

 If selected yes, saves imported schemas to Schema repository.

 Figure 4: Call and Addressing Properties panel

 Operations which need to be invoked on Salesforce API can be configured here.
 The operations supported by Salesforce will be shown when add button is clicked in the panel.
 In the panel beside, Operation can selected.
 Once the operation gets selected, the properties WSDL Service, WSDL Port, Endpoint Address, Input parameter and Output parameter will be populated.

 Port name Prefix

-This property specifies the parameters which need to be passed to salesforce.com while logging.
+This property specifies the parameters which needs to be passed to salesforce.com while logging.
 Parameters like username, password etc. can be specified here.
 While entering password details, the security token should be concatenated with it to make authentication successful.

 Figure 6: Login Parameters panel

 This property is used only when the property "Is Apex" is set to true.
-The endpoint address of the Enterprise WSDL must be specified here which will be used for authentication and creation of session required to invoke Apex Operations.
-This would be present in the WSDL file as the value of location attribute of element definitions/service/port/soap:address.
+The end point address of the Enterprise WSDL must be specified here which will be used for authentication and creation of session required to invoke Apex Operations.
+This would be present in the WSDL file as value of location attribute of element definitions/service/port/soap:address.
 The credentials required should be configured using property Login Configurations.